Back to overview

 To ensure this doesn't remain just a theory, let's take a look at a few areas where agentic commerce seems particularly plausible today or is already beginning to take shape:

-• Automatic Reordering: Household goods, dietary supplements, printer ink—anything that is used up regularly and doesn't require a new decision.
-Agents identify the need and place orders based on predefined preferences.
+• Automatic Reordering: Household goods, dietary supplements, printer ink—anything that is used regularly and doesn’t require a new decision.
+Agents can identify the need and place reorders based on predefined preferences.

 • Price Monitoring and Automatic Purchase Trigger: The user sets a target price for a product (e.g., a specific electronic device).
-The agent monitors the market and makes the purchase as soon as the price is reached.
+The agent can monitor the market and make the purchase as soon as the price is reached.

-• Returns and Warranty Claims: Agents handle communication with retailers, initiate returns, and coordinate replacement shipments.
+• Returns and Warranty Claims: Agents can handle communication with retailers, initiate returns, and coordinate replacement shipments.

 The examples show that Agentic Commerce is relevant not only for traditional online stores, but also for areas such as subscriptions, travel, and ticketing—in other words, wherever clearly defined, recurring, or process-oriented decisions are made.